-- Talking head on Talking Politics podcast with Richard Bourke on 'Northern Ireland: Past, Present, Future', (March, 2021)
+- Talking head on Talking Politics podcast with Prof. Richard Bourke on 'Northern Ireland: Past, Present, Future', (March, 2021)

 - Invited speaker at Her Majesty's Treasury History Network as part of their Anniversaries Series to deliver lecture entitled 'Houses divided: the 1911 Parliament Act' (March, 2021).

 - Discussant on Dan Snow's History Hit podcast to discuss the Partition of Ireland (Jan 2021)

 - Talking head on TV documentary, 'The Hunger', produced by Tyrone Productions in association with RTE, University College Cork and The Atlas Of The Great Irish Famine (Nov-Dec 2020).

 - Discussant on the Cambridge-led podcast, 'Talking Politics', with David Runciman to discuss Sinn Fein and the Irish general election (Dec 2020)